cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-secret/development/_index.md

 linkTitle: "Development"
 weight: 40
 description: >
-  A QuarksSecret generates passwords, keys and certificates and stores them in Kubernetes secrets.
+  Quarks Secret generates passwords, keys and certificates and stores them in Kubernetes secrets.
 ---

 ## Description

-A QuarksSecret generates passwords, keys and certificates and stores them in Kubernetes secrets.
+Quarks Secret generates passwords, keys and certificates and stores them in Kubernetes secrets.

-## QuarksSecret Component
+## Quarks Secret Component

-The **QuarksSecret** component consists of three controllers, each with a separate reconciliation loop.
+The **Quarks Secret** component consists of three controllers, each with a separate reconciliation loop.

 Figure 1, illustrates the component and associated set of controllers.

 ![qsec-component-flow](quarks_eseccomponent_flow.png)
-*Fig. 1: The QuarksSecret component*
+*Fig. 1: The Quarks Secret component*

-### **_QuarksSecret Controller_**
+### **_Quarks Secret Controller_**

 ![qsec-controller-flow](quarks_eseccontroller_flow.png)
-*Fig. 2: The QuarksSecret controller*
+*Fig. 2: The Quarks Secret controller*

 #### Watches in Quarks Secret Controller